Updated on 02/28/2024

-Colombia was conquered by the Spanish and is now one of the most Catholic countries in the world.
-Therefore, Colombia is a paradise not only for lovers of colonial architecture but for churchgoers and church lovers.
+The Spanish conquered Colombia and made it one of the most Catholic countries in the world.
+Indeed, Colombia is a veritable paradise for enthusiasts of colonial architecture and individuals with a deep appreciation for churches.

 Churches in Colombia

-The basilica is a church recognized by believers and ecclesiastical authorities.
+Believers and ecclesiastical authorities recognize the basilica as a church.
 The architecture usually has more Roman and Greek attributes.
 There are large and small basilicas.
 The great basilicas, of which there are only 4 in the world, are located in the Vatican and Rome.
-The small basilicas can be found all over the world.
-These were each baptized by a Pope.
+Small basilicas are everywhere in the world.
+A Pope baptized each one of them.

 Cathedrals also symbolize the religious and administrative headquarters of a particular geographic area.
-The architecture of a cathedral is mostly Gothic.
+In general, the architecture of a cathedral is mostly Gothic.

 There are more than 70 cathedrals and around 40 basilicas in Colombia, which are spread across the different departments of the country.